How to use

 GFA – Granular fuzzy astrocyte

-Low AD – Low Alzheimer's disease
+Low AD – Low level Alzheimer's disease

 Ageing NP – Ageing neuritic plaque